+A. Eligibility Requirements

-- A. Eligibility Requirements.
-To be admitted to the CJA Training Panel, attorneys must demonstrate: - 1.
-Being admitted for at least three years to a state bar and being in good standing with such state bar. - 2.
-Membership in good standing in the bar of the United States District Court for the District of Vermont. - 3.
-A demonstrated commitment to providing criminal defense services to indigent clients. - 4.
-Having completed at least one training seminar on the United States Sentencing Guidelines, within the last 24 months of applying. - 5.
-Knowledge of the Federal Rules of Criminal Procedure and the Federal Rules of Evidence. - 6.
-Having observed significant parts of at least three federal criminal cases. - 7.
-Significant experience in in-court proceedings, preferably in criminal cases.
+To be admitted to the CJA Training Panel, attorneys must demonstrate:

+- 1. Three years admitted in good standing with a state Bar. - 2.
+Membership in good standing in the Bar of the United States District Court for the District of Vermont. - Demonstrated commitment to providing criminal defense services to indigent clients.

+- 4. Completion of at least one training seminar on the United States Sentencing Guidelines. - Knowledge of the Federal Rules of Criminal Procedure and the Federal Rules of Evidence. - 6.
+Having observed at least parts of three federal criminal cases.

-- B. Selection of Program Participants.
-The CJA Panel Selection Committee will review applications for membership to the Training Panel and will select a list of attorneys recommended to participate in the program.
-The Clerk's Office will notify the selected attorneys. - C. Length of Training Period.
-An attorney will serve on the Training Panel until he/she meets the requirements to apply to be admitted to the Criminal Justice Act (CJA) Panel.1 After completing the requirements, the Training Panel member may submit a cover letter and CJA Panel application to the clerk of court to be considered for the CJA Panel.
-The Panel Selection Committee will determine whether the participant should be accepted for membership on the CJA Panel.
-If the attorney does not meet the requirements within five years of being placed on the Training Panel, the attorney will be removed from the Training Panel.
-(Although it is anticipated the program will provide a Training Panel attorney the opportunity to gain the necessary experience to become a member of the CJA Panel, participation in the Training Panel program does not guarantee admission to the CJA Panel.) - D. Removal from the Program.
-An attorney on the Training Panel may be removed from the program if unable to meet the expectations of the program.
-The presiding Judicial Officer of the Panel Selection Committee will have the authority to remove an attorney from the Training Panel.
+B. Selection of Program Participants

+The Panel Selection Committee will select and forward to the court for its approval a list of the second-chair attorneys to participate in the program.
+The Clerk's Office will notify the selected attorneys.

+C. Length of Training Period

+A second-chair attorney will serve on the training panel until he/she completes the requirements for eligibility on the Criminal Justice Act Panel.
+The Training Panel member shall submit a cover letter and CJA Panel application to the clerk of court to be considered for the CJA Panel.
+The Panel Selection Committee will forward to the court its recommendation as to whether the participant should be considered for membership on the CJA Panel.
+(Although it is anticipated the program will provide a second-chair attorney the opportunity to gain the necessary experience to become a member of the CJA Panel, participation in the program does not guarantee admission to it).

+D. Removal or Resignation from the Program

+A second-chair attorney may be removed from the program if unable to meet the expectations for training panel members.
+The presiding Judicial Officer of the Panel Selection Committee will have the authority to remove an attorney from the panel.

 IV.
-EXPECTATIONS FOR PARTICIPANTS IN THE TRAINING PANEL PROGRAM
+EXPECTATIONS FOR PARTICIPANTS IN THE PROGRAM